 This tax credit gets better as you claim more and more dependents, but it only applies to qualifying children, not qualifying relatives.
-You can’t claim it if you earn too much – it’s specifically designed to help low income taxpayers.
-You can claim it if you have no dependents, assuming you meet the income limits, but you’ll only get a maximum of $529 as of the 2019 tax year.
-This can ratchet up to $6,557 if you have three or more child dependents, depending on your income.
+You can’t claim the earned income tax credit if you earn too much – it’s specifically designed to help low income taxpayers.
+You can claim it if you have no dependents if you meet the income limits, but you’ll only receive a maximum of $538 as of the 2020 tax year.
+This can ratchet up to $6,660 if you have three or more child dependents, however, depending on your income.

 Head of Household Filing Status

-One of the nicest tax perks available to single taxpayers who have dependents is being able to qualify for head of household filing status.
+One of the nicest tax perks available to single taxpayers who have dependents is being able to qualify for the head of household filing status.
 Your dependent can be your qualifying child or qualifying relative.
 Your child must live with you for more than half the year and you must pay for more than half the cost of maintaining your household.

 The IRS makes an exception for some relatives living with you, including your parents, although you’d have to foot the bill for more than half their household expenses if they don’t.

-You can claim a standard deduction of $18,350 as of the 2021 tax year if you and your dependents qualify, rather than the $12,200 standard deduction that’s available to single taxpayers who don’t have dependents and don’t meet these rules.
-This increases to $18,650 for the 2020 tax year.
+You can claim a standard deduction of $18,650 as of the 2021 tax year if you and your dependents qualify, rather than the $12,400 standard deduction that’s available to single taxpayers who don’t have dependents and don’t meet these rules.

 Can You Share Dependents With Other Taxpayers?